 A: The friends you can bring are those also struggling.
 Although our supporting friends are important to our journey’s, we believe that working with youth in the same situations is more beneficial than having allies join the meeting.
 Also keep in mind, that these meetings are confidential so the others struggling in the room may not share as you’ve brought someone unfamiliar with their struggles.

 Q: I’m not in your age group, can you help me still?

 A: In a way, yes… We WILL find other options for you.
 Just ask!
 We then can match your needs to a local resource and get you connected.
 We have matched youth with Brigid’s Path, Daybreak, local therapists and different Behavioral services.
 Give us a call @ 937-436-HOPE.

 Q: I have a friend dealing with these things, where do I go?

 A: Give us a call @ 937-436-HOPE.
-Our conversation will be confidential and we’ll give specific advise based on the information you provide.
+Our conversation will be confidential and we’ll give specific advice based on the information you provide.
 If they are suicidal or a danger to others, please call emergency care ie. 911, immediately.
-We hope to talk to them or you when they are ready.
+We hope to talk to them when they are ready.

 Other questions that we are going to answer shortly: